neil-hickey/docs-tap/namespace-provisioner/use-case4.hbs.md

 2. Import this overlay secret onto Namespace Provisioner configuration so it gets applied to the resources created by Namespace Provisioner for all managed namespaces.

 Using Namespace Provisioner Controller
-: Add the following configuration to your TAP values
+: Add the following configuration to your `tap-values.yaml`

     ```yaml
     namespace_provisioner: